How to improve your email open rate

-The most common capitalisation (around 60% of the time), is what is refered to as regular sentence case.
+The most common capitalisation (around 60% of the time), is what is referred to as regular sentence case.
 This is where the first word only is capitalised.
 Next comes title case.
 Where Every Word (Except and, it, an and so on) are Capitalised. the final alternative is all lower case.
 Hardly any professional marketeers use all lower case.

-However that doesn’t mean you shouldn’t try it.
 As with emojis – its about standing out from the crowd.

 If you do try something, always use A/B testing to see the result.

+Should you personalise the subject line?
 Yes, probably.
 As with capitalisation and Emojis, its about standing out in a busy inbox.
 Personalisation is important, since everyone is programmed to quickly notice their own name.
 It automatically builds some intrigue – “these people know me, do I know them?”.